 Applicants must submit an official undergraduate transcript, undergraduate grade point average, at least two letters of recommendation, and official results of the quantitative and analytical portions of the GRE.
 Applicants with a bachelor's degree must have an overall grade point average of 2.75 (or better 3.0) based on a 4.0 scale for the last two years (64 semester credits or equivalent).

 Full admission to the program requires GRE scores without exceptions.
-Minimum acceptable score is computed as follows:

 The Graduate School oversees the admission procedure into the college.
 You can learn more about the admission process, requirements, tuition, and financial aid.